 When you start the conversation make sure that you aren’t coming across as condescending.
 You want to make the conversation as honest and casual as possible trying to come at them as if you were level.

 When you talk down to kids and teenagers you make them feel unempowered and frustrated which makes them shut down and stop listening.
 Since this is such an important conversation to be had it is important not to blow it with the wrong tone.

 Be Honest About Your Experiences

 It may be helpful to bring up your own experiences in the past concerning drugs and alcohol.
 Don’t be afraid to talk about your past and what the effects were.
-As long as the ultimate conclusion of the conversation is that you don’t believe drugs and alcohol are conducive to a healthy happy lifestyle in the end then you should be fine being honest.
+As long as the ultimate conclusion of the conversation is that you don’t believe drugs and alcohol are conducive to a healthy happy lifestyle, you should be fine being honest.
+However, if you find talking about your experiences a bit overwhelming, then talk about the experiences of people around you who might have already faced such issues.
+For instance, if someone in your family might have been a victim of drug abuse and visited a rehabilitation centre (like The Dawn- considered to be the best drug rehab in Thailand), then talk about the entire process, so that your kids know about the negative effects.
 You may find that they really appreciate the honesty and be more willing to take your advice.

 Make sure that you encourage your kids to tell you if they ever find themselves at a place where drugs and alcohol are.
 As a parent, it’s better to have to get into your car in your pajamas and pick your kid up in the middle of the night rather than them being forced to lie to you and potentially put themselves in danger.